-There are various types of birthmarks that can impact a child’s self-image as they grow up.
+Various types of birthmarks can impact a child’s self-image as they grow up.
 While some birthmarks are looked at favorably as referred to as “beauty marks”, like Cindy Crawford’s cute mole, others can detract from the physical appearance, like Mikhail Gorbachev's prominent port wine stain.
-Most birthmarks are noncancerous and totally harmless in medical terms, but many people still want to have theirs removed for aesthetic reasons.
+Most birthmarks are noncancerous and harmless in medical terms, but many people still want to have theirs removed for aesthetic reasons.

 This article looks at the most common types of birthmarks and their causes.
 It also reviews tips for managing birthmarks and procedures that are available for removing them.
 Some natural remedies for fading birthmarks are also reviewed.